 The futuristic design reflects the forms of literature that they promote and supply — a mix of traditional books and new media.

 This makes it a contemporary library, where all types of archives, digital or hardcopy, can be accessed.
 The building is separated into different platforms, each with architecturally distinct designs.

-It has the intention of being a civic space that attracts all types of readers and redefines the conventional barriers of reading.
+The Seattle Central Library has the intention of being a civic space that attracts all types of readers and redefines the conventional barriers of reading.

-9. Swim, Laze and Hike in Discovery Park and Beach
+10. Swim, Laze and Hike in Discovery Park and Beach

-10. Indulge your senses at the Starbucks Headquarters
+11. Indulge your senses at the Starbucks Headquarters

 It’s certainly one of the most unique things to do in Seattle because you can visit the tasting room too.
 Here, you can even watch the roasting process.